 - No anti-deficiency protection.
 Deficiency judgments after a BHPH repossession are permitted under standard UCC Article 9 procedure.
 Your protection is the commercial-reasonableness and notice requirements, not a bar on the deficiency itself.

-The single most useful defensive move for any Kentucky buyer headed toward a BHPH lot is to apply at a local credit union first.
-Credit unions routinely write loans to buyers with limited credit, often several percentage points below what a BHPH dealer quotes, and many run credit-rebuilder programs a BHPH lot will not.
+Headed toward a BHPH lot?
+The single most useful defensive move is to apply at a local credit union first.
+Credit unions routinely write loans to buyers with limited credit, often several points below what a BHPH dealer quotes.
+Many also run credit-rebuilder programs a BHPH lot will not.
 The application is free and takes about fifteen minutes.
-If the credit union approves you, the BHPH rate becomes a number you can negotiate against or skip entirely; if it denies you, the federal adverse-action notice tells you exactly why, and that reason is often fixable in 30 to 60 days.
-Either way you walk in with real information you didnât have before.
+If the credit union approves you, the BHPH rate becomes a number you can negotiate against or skip entirely.
+If it denies you, the federal adverse-action notice tells you exactly why.
+That reason is often fixable in 30 to 60 days.
+Either way you walk in with real information you didn’t have before.

-If youâre already in a BHPH contract and know youâre going to miss a payment, call the dealer before you miss it.
+If you’re already in a BHPH contract and know you’re going to miss a payment, call the dealer before you miss it.
 Kentucky law gives you no statutory leverage, but many creditors will work out a written arrangement rather than absorb the cost of repossession.
-Watch for a GPS tracker or starter-interrupt with nothing in your contract about it, fees added that arenât in the contract, or a repossession with no written notice of how the car will be sold.
+Watch for a GPS tracker or starter-interrupt with nothing in your contract about it, fees added that aren’t in the contract, or a repossession with no written notice of how the car will be sold.
 Each of those has a route through KCPA enforcement or a consumer attorney.
 The remedies section below has the steps.

 Buying Across the Border: TN, OH, IN, IL, MO, VA, and WV

 One thing to know up front.
-The sale itself happens under the seller stateâs law: their dealer-licensing rules, their consumer-protection law, their disclosure requirements.
-You bring the car back to Kentucky under Kentuckyâs rules: Kentuckyâs title-brand carryover, the 15-day county-clerk registration window, and the 6% MVUT.
-If something goes wrong, you may have a choice of which stateâs law to sue under, covered at the end of this section.
+The sale itself happens under the seller state’s law: their dealer-licensing rules, their consumer-protection law, their disclosure requirements.
+You bring the car back to Kentucky under Kentucky’s rules: Kentucky’s title-brand carryover, the 15-day county-clerk registration window, and the 6% MVUT.
+If something goes wrong, you may have a choice of which state’s law to sue under, covered at the end of this section.

 How the tax actually flows

 Vehicle tax is paid based on where you register the car, not where you buy it.
-As a Kentucky resident your final obligation is the 6% MVUT at your county clerk, and Kentucky credits a tax âsubstantially identicalâ to the MVUT that you already paid the selling state, equal to the amount paid, up to the 6% Kentucky rate.
+As a Kentucky resident your final obligation is the 6% MVUT at your county clerk.
+Kentucky credits a tax “substantially identical” to the MVUT that you already paid the selling state, equal to the amount paid, up to the 6% Kentucky rate.
 The credit applies only if the other state grants Kentucky a reciprocal credit (Kentucky denies the credit for tax paid to Georgia for this reason).
-So when the tax you paid the other state meets or exceeds 6%, you typically owe nothing more at the clerk; when it was below 6%, you owe the difference on the NADA value.
-Bring the itemized tax receipt either way, and if part of what you paid was a local rather than state tax, confirm with your county clerk how that portion is credited before you assume it counts.
+So when the tax you paid the other state meets or exceeds 6%, you typically owe nothing more at the clerk.
+When it was below 6%, you owe the difference on the NADA value.
+Bring the itemized tax receipt either way.
+If part of what you paid was a local rather than state tax, confirm with your county clerk how that portion is credited before you assume it counts.
 A private-party purchase in any state collects no tax at the point of sale, so you pay the full 6% MVUT at the clerk with no credit.

 What each border state means for a Kentucky buyer

-Each card shows the seller stateâs tax rate, how the MVUT credit lands, and what a Kentucky buyer needs to know about brands and the local market.
+Each card shows the seller state’s tax rate, how the MVUT credit lands, and what a Kentucky buyer needs to know about brands and the local market.

 Private-party purchases across the border

-A private-party purchase in any border state is the cleanest path on tax: no dealer collects anything at the sale, so you pay the full 6% MVUT at your county clerk on the notarized bill-of-sale price (or NADA value if you have no notarized documentation), with no out-of-state credit because no tax was paid.
-If youâre trading in a Kentucky-registered vehicle as part of the purchase, you can still claim the KY trade-in credit at the clerk with a notarized TC 96-182 documenting both transactions.
-The logistics are higher-friction than a dealer deal: a private seller canât issue a temporary tag, so plan how youâll get the car home legally, and look up the seller stateâs title-transfer rules (some require notarization or a witness) before the meeting so you donât drive home with a title signed incorrectly.
+A private-party purchase in any border state is the cleanest path on tax.
+No dealer collects anything at the sale, so you pay the full 6% MVUT at your county clerk on the notarized bill-of-sale price (or NADA value if you have no notarized documentation).
+There is no out-of-state credit because no tax was paid.
+If you’re trading in a Kentucky-registered vehicle as part of the purchase, you can still claim the KY trade-in credit at the clerk with a notarized TC 96-182 documenting both transactions.
+The logistics take more work than a dealer deal.
+A private seller can’t issue a temporary tag, so plan how you’ll get the car home legally.
+Look up the seller state’s title-transfer rules (some require notarization or a witness) before the meeting, so you don’t drive home with a title signed wrong.

 On any cross-border purchase, dealer or private, your Kentucky liability insurance has to be active on the new vehicle before you drive it.
 Call your insurer before you leave for the seller state, give them the VIN, and confirm the vehicle is bound to your policy effective at delivery.
-Driving even an hour without coverage exposes you to both statesâ uninsured-driver penalties and leaves you personally liable for anything that happens on the way home.
+Driving even an hour without coverage exposes you to both states’ uninsured-driver penalties and leaves you personally liable for anything that happens on the way home.

 Selling to a buyer in another state

-If youâre a Kentucky seller and your buyer will register in another state, four things hold.
-Your KCPA exposure travels with the sale: if the misrepresentation happened in Kentucky, KCPA liability applies regardless of where the buyer takes the car, and Kentuckyâs brand-disclosure duty applies to every Kentucky sale.
-No Kentucky MVUT is collected at the point of sale; the buyer pays their home stateâs tax at their registration.
-The title still has to be signed and notarized, and the out-of-state buyer takes that notarized Kentucky title to their home DMV, where Kentucky brands carry forward under that stateâs carryover rules.
+If you’re a Kentucky seller and your buyer will register in another state, four things hold.
+Your KCPA exposure travels with the sale.
+If the false statement happened in Kentucky, KCPA liability applies no matter where the buyer takes the car.
+Kentucky’s brand-disclosure duty applies to every Kentucky sale.
+No Kentucky MVUT is collected at the point of sale; the buyer pays their home state’s tax at their registration.
+The title still has to be signed and notarized, and the out-of-state buyer takes that notarized Kentucky title to their home DMV, where Kentucky brands carry forward under that state’s carryover rules.
 If the vehicle has a rebuilt or water-damaged brand, you must still disclose it and complete the notification form, and the metallic door plate stays on the car; do not remove it.

-If youâre buying across the border, do these things
+If you’re buying across the border, do these things

 - Settle the seller-state tax question before you sign.
-Ask the dealer in plain words what tax theyâre collecting and confirm youâll get an itemized receipt showing the amount of tax paid, separating any state and local portions, since your Kentucky credit is based on the substantially-identical tax you actually paid (capped at 6%) and the clerk may treat state and local portions differently.
+Ask the dealer in plain words what tax they’re collecting.
+Confirm you’ll get an itemized receipt showing the tax paid, with state and local portions separated.
+Your Kentucky credit is based on the substantially-identical tax you actually paid (capped at 6%), and the clerk may treat state and local portions differently.
 Get it in writing on the worksheet before you sign.

-- Check the dealerâs licensing in their own state.
+- Check the dealer’s licensing in their own state.
 Each state has a dealer-licensing lookup; an out-of-state dealer with a clean record is safer than one with complaints or a freshly issued license.

-- Run the same pre-purchase checks youâd run at home.
+- Run the same pre-purchase checks you’d run at home.
 A free NHTSA recall and spec check, a vehicle history report on anything beyond a few thousand dollars, and an independent pre-purchase inspection from a mechanic of your choice in the seller state.
-Cross-border raises the bar, it doesnât lower it.
+Cross-border raises the bar, it doesn’t lower it.

 - Document every representation in writing.
-Get the sellerâs claims about mileage, accident history, title status, and condition written on the bill of sale or contract.
+Get the seller’s claims about mileage, accident history, title status, and condition written on the bill of sale or contract.
 Verbal promises across state lines are nearly impossible to enforce later.

 - If something goes wrong after you get home, you may have a choice of where to sue.
-The KCPA reaches deceptive conduct affecting Kentucky commerce even when the transaction happened across the border, and a Kentucky resident harmed at home usually has a basis to sue here.
-The alternative is to sue under the seller stateâs consumer-protection law in that stateâs court.
-The choice isnât obvious: Tennesseeâs law, for example, runs a 1-year deadline from when you discover the problem, where Kentuckyâs runs 2 years from the violation, so the stronger forum depends on the facts and the timeline.
+The KCPA reaches deceptive conduct affecting Kentucky commerce even when the transaction happened across the border.
+A Kentucky resident harmed at home usually has a basis to sue here.
+The alternative is to sue under the seller state’s consumer-protection law in that state’s court.
+The choice isn’t obvious.
+Tennessee’s law, for example, runs a 1-year deadline from when you discover the problem, where Kentucky’s runs 2 years from the violation.
+The stronger forum depends on the facts and the timeline.
 A Kentucky consumer attorney can evaluate which forum and which law gives the strongest case, and refer you out of state if that path is better.

 The reverse of the above.
-If youâre an out-of-state resident buying a used car from a Kentucky dealer, the sale happens under Kentucky law: the KCPA, Kentuckyâs title-brand framework, Kentuckyâs lack of a cooling-off period.
-You take the car home under your stateâs rules.
+If you’re an out-of-state resident buying a used car from a Kentucky dealer, the sale happens under Kentucky law.
+That means the KCPA, Kentucky’s title-brand framework, and Kentucky’s lack of a cooling-off period.
+You take the car home under your state’s rules.
 A few Kentucky-specific things to know going in:

-- Kentuckyâs 6% MVUT is not collected at the point of sale; youâll owe your home stateâs tax at registration.
-Kentucky dealers donât typically collect destination-state tax for you.
+- Kentucky’s 6% MVUT is not collected at the point of sale; you’ll owe your home state’s tax at registration.
+Kentucky dealers don’t typically collect destination-state tax for you.

 - The Kentucky title will be signed and notarized; take that notarized title to your home DMV.
-Any Kentucky brand carries forward under your stateâs carryover rules.
+Any Kentucky brand carries forward under your state’s carryover rules.
+If you are buying from a Kentucky private seller rather than a dealer, know that Kentucky requires the seller’s title signature to be notarized at the sale, which is stricter than many states, so arrange to sign in front of a notary and do not accept an unnotarized title.

-- If something goes wrong, the same forum-choice analysis runs in reverse: you may have a KCPA claim against the Kentucky dealer (a 2-year deadline that runs from the violation) and you may also have a claim under your home stateâs consumer-protection law.
+- If something goes wrong, the same forum-choice analysis runs in reverse.
+You may have a KCPA claim against the Kentucky dealer (a 2-year deadline that runs from the violation).
+You may also have a claim under your home state’s consumer-protection law.
 A consumer attorney in your state can evaluate which path is stronger.

 Full guides for neighboring states: Indiana, Illinois, Tennessee.
 Others in the region are being added.